umdenes100/ENES100ArduinoLibrary/README.md

 enes.destination.y; // y Coordinate
 ```

 For the Black Box mission, the destination is unknown.
-Calling `retrieveDestination()` is not required and will not update the destination coordinates.
+Calling `retrieveDestination()` is not required and doing so will not update the destination coordinates.

 To request an update of your OSV’s location, call the `updateLocation()` method of your `Enes100` object.
 This method also returns a value indicating if it succeeded or not.